Leah's Yard: The building

 The front of the Leah's Yard building which faces onto Cambridge Street has a carriage entrance within it, this opens up into a small rear courtyard surrounded by small two and three storey brick workshops.
 There are external wooden staircases to give access to the upper floors and large casement windows to give plenty of natural light for the workmen.

 Present day

 Until recently Leah's Yard stood in a derelict state, having not been used for over 20 years when the lower floor was used as a shop.
 The building is located between two public houses on Cambridge Street, The Benjamin Huntsman and The Tap and Tankard.
 The Benjamin Huntsman was constructed recently with older buildings being cleared to make way for the pub.
 The Leah's Yard buildings were left standing because of their listed building status.
 The site is part of Sheffield City Council's Heart of The City II project, and in February 2021 it was announced that Sheffield Science Park Company, which operates the similar premises Sheffield Technology Parks, had been successful in their bid to refurbish and operate Leah's Yard.
+The works are now complete and the complex is home to a range of small independent shops and businesses.